 Screaming Into Silence (a story)

 Hullo and greetings!
 Today I'm sharing a story I wrote recently--which, admittedly, is far different than anything I've ever written before.
-(I do plan to finish that other one from a few weeks back, by the way.
-Fear not!)
 But the best way to learn is by trying new things, right?
 Well, one would think.

 Anyhow, any constructive criticism would be much appreciated!
 Here goes nothing...